Learn in depth and practice via this 2-day course how to convert requirements information into effective requirements specifications.

 The two-day Specification Writing course provides detailed instructions on the conversion of requirements into highly effective requirements specifications.
 Issues of structure (organization of information) and the use of (English) language throughout a requirements specification are examined in considerable detail.
 Public domain specification standards are overviewed and compared.
 High quality templates/guides are provided for the specification of systems, software, interfaces and services, respectively, with examples.

-- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) certification for 16 Professional Development Units
+- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) accreditation for 16 Professional Development Units

 THIS COURSE IS AVAILABLE FOR CORPORATE TRAINING ONLY.